Red Feather Inn

 Call us on (858) 523-9000 to start planning your vacation to Red Feather Inn or take a look at our itineraries to Tasmania

 With a laid back, no fuss approach Red Feather Inn is a luxury retreat from the hustle and bustle of daily life, set in the heart of the wine-growing regions close to Launceston.

 The Inn can only ever accommodate 14 guests, ensuring the most intimate and personal service combined with a warm and inviting Australian hospitality.
-The décor is an eclectic mix of Georgian with French provincial, all tied together with local artifacts and cozy furnishings.
+The décor is an eclectic mix of Georgian with French provincial, all tied together with local artifacts and cosy furnishings.
 Each suite is beautifully appointed, and has a free-standing bath and open fireplace and overlooks the secluded gardens.

 There is a real emphasis on fantastic food and wine here at this little-known gem of a property, with the Chef serving up the best local produce from the vegetable garden and nearby farm and the ever-changing seasonal menu is complimented by fantastic Tasmanian wines.

 Should the stunning produce and delicious cuisine inspire you, sign up for one of Red Feather Inn’s much acclaimed cooking classes and share in the wealth of knowledge, passion for good food, cooking and Tasmanian produce that the team here revel in.
 At the Red Feather Inn, they believe that a shared table with fine food, wine and conversation is one of life's greatest pleasures.
 From 'back to basics' through to 'celebrer le cochon', the Red Feather Cooking School aims to help you extend your culinary boundaries, whilst having an entertaining and enjoyable break in the company of like minded people.